lihaone/GeneBridge/README.md

 # data.files: gz files in 'GMAD_module_preBonf' subfolder for all modules resulted from gmad_step2_module function in "G-MAD_analysis_step2.R"
 data.files <- list.files('./data/output/GMAD_module_preBonf/', full.names=T)

-# pathways: list containing the pathway/module information, obtained from "load.pathways" function in "utils.R"
-pathways <- load.pathways(dir='./data/utils data/pathway/', species=species)

-# sample.size: data.frame containing the sample size information for all datasets, obtained from "load.sample.size" function in "utils.R"
-sample.size <- load.sample.size(dir='./data/input/sample size/', species=species)

-# r_mean: data.frame containing the average correlation coefficients for pathways in all datasets, obtained from "load.r_mean" function in "utils.R"
-r_mean <- load.r_mean(dir='./data/input/r_mean/', species=species)

-# out.dir: output directory for output files, data will be saved in the subdirectory ('MMAD_module') of out.dir
+# create output directory for output files, data will be saved in the subdirectory ('MMAD_module') of out.dir
-out.dir <- './data/output/'
 dir.create(paste0(out.dir, 'MMAD_module/'))

 # pathway.id: id for the pathway/module of interest (use one dataset as the example )